 Include a section on the importance of stormwater management and support of LID solutions in your Plan of Conservation and Development (POCD).
 (5 points)

-Submit: A copy of your officially adopted POCD, please noting the relevant section(s).
+Submit: A copy of your officially adopted POCD, please note the relevant section(s).

 Encourage and promote Low Impact Development in your regulations (such as, zoning, subdivision, road ordinances).
 (5 points)